Nanbata Castle Archive Museum and Park

 The Museum of Modern Art, Saitama

 The Museum of Modern Art Saitama (MOMAS) opened in 1982 in the greenery rich Kitaurawa Park.
-From artistic masters from abroad such as Monet, Chagall, Picasso to modern Japanese artists, excellent art pieces are collected and displayed.
-In addition, special exhibitions with unique themes take place on demand; there are also many "good design" chairs that can be used freely.
-To further have visitors familiarize themselves with art, there are museum concerts, lectures, as well as workshops which both parents and kids can enjoy.
-There are also museum shops with selected art books and goods along with a restaurant where authentic Italian food can be tasted, making the museum a place for fun and comfort.
+A collection of superb art pieces are on display, from artistic masters such as Monet, Chagall, Picasso to modern Japanese artists.
+In addition, special exhibitions with unique themes are frequently held, and there are many "good design" chairs that can be used freely.
+For visitors to further familiarize themselves with art, there are museum concerts, lectures, and workshops for both parents and children to enjoy.
+There are also museum shops with select art books and goods, along with a restaurant serving authentic Italian food, making the museum an ideal place for fun and comfort.
 (For more information regarding the facility, please check the URL below.)

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept